syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Gridlines.md

 ---
 layout: post
-title: Axis grid lines in .NET MAUI Chart control | Syncfusion
+title: Axis Grid Lines in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about the chart axis grid lines and their customization in Syncfusion .NET MAUI Chart (SfPolarChart).
 platform: maui
 control: SfPolarChart